mikeknapp/candy-machine/README.md

 ## Why?

 I was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/118spz6/captioning_datasets_for_training_purposes/) about how to best tag image datasets.
-(H/T also to [BinaryAlley](https://github.com/BinaryAlley/DatasetTag).
-I liked your prototype, but wanted to create my own take.)
+(H/T to [BinaryAlley](https://github.com/BinaryAlley/DatasetTag) also for their prototype.)

 I also have never loved the "fiddly" parts of building a dataset - converting images, renaming them, etc. I want to make building datasets quick and easy, maybe even fun!